Sindhi High School, Hebbal

 Sindhi High School is an educational institution in Kempapura near Hebbal, situated in the city of Bangalore, India.
 Sindhi High School is run by the Sindhi Seva Samiti.It follows CBSE Syllabus.It is ranked among the top 10 CBSE schools in Bangalore.

 History

-Sindhi Seva Samithi extended its vision of providing education at an affordable price by starting a school at Hebbal.
+Sindhi Seva Samiti extended its vision of providing education at an affordable price by starting a school at Hebbal.
 This school was started on 9 June 2003 with a strength of 1165 pupils.

+Sindhi High School at Hebbal was inaugurated on June 9, 2003 by the Deputy Prime Minister, Sri L.K.Advani in the presence of the Chief Minister Sri S.M.Krishna and other dignitaries.
+This initiative of Sindhi Seva Samiti was an extension of their vision of providing education at an affordable price.

+Sindhi High School, Hebbal is a co-educational Day School affiliated to Central Board of Secondary Education, New Delhi.